Selling High: Top Acquired Prospects Who Will Become Future MLB All-Stars

 Jimenez raked in spring training before a shoulder injury sidelined his season.
 The 20-year-old Dominican eventually recovered and landed in High-A Myrtle Beach, where he hit well.

-In nine games with the White Sox's High-A affiliate entering play Monday, he'd tallied five doubles, two home runs and 10 RBI along with a .452 average.
+In nine games with the White Sox's High-A affiliate entering play Monday, he had tallied five doubles, two home runs and 10 RBI along with a .452 average.

-"Eloy is one of the most talented players I've ever seen, especially the fact he's only 20," Cease told reporters of his trade mate, per Kane.
+"Eloy is one of the most talented players I've ever seen, especially the fact he's only 20," Cease told reporters of his trademate, per Kane.
 "I expect he's going to do really big things."

 The same could be said for Cease, and all of the other names featured here.